srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-3.md

 ### Question 37: How would you handle a scenario where some rows in a file do not match the table schema, causing the Copy Activity in Azure Data Factory to fail?

-<p><strong>Answer:</strong>
+**Answer :**
 To handle schema mismatches and avoid the failure of the entire Copy Activity in Azure Data Factory (ADF), you can enable fault tolerance and logging.
-This ensures that the rows causing issues are skipped and logged, while the rest of the data is successfully copied.</p>
+This ensures that the rows causing issues are skipped and logged, while the rest of the data is successfully copied.

 Steps to Handle the Issue:
     1. Enable Fault Tolerance: